daveograham/Animina/README.md

 INSTALLATION:
-Copy the entire Animina folder to your Maya scripts folder e.g.  ../2020/scripts
+Copy the entire Animina folder to your Maya scripts folder e.g.  ../20xx/scripts

-Copy Qt.py to the scripts folder
+Copy Qt.py to the ../20xx/scripts folder

 Run these two lines in the script editor or add to a custom shelf button: